 Born in Bogotá, Colombia, Jorge studied at the New World School of the Arts with William Dawson, a pupil of Rudolph Serkin, and the New England Conservatory of Music, where he studied with Jacob Maxin.
 He holds a Piano Performance degree from the University of Miami, where he studied with Teresa Escandon, a pupil of Jorge Bolet.

-Jorge's latest project, produced by Grammy Award-winning engineer Adam Abeshouse, will be released via Sony Music Latin on May 4, 2018.
+Hailed as "an instant classic...a rigorous and eclectic work" by El Nuevo Herald, Jorge's latest project was produced by Grammy Award-winning engineer Adam Abeshouse and released via Sony Music Latin on May 4, 2018.
 An Open Book: A Memoir in Music is an ambitious genre-blending project, born of Mejia's devotion to storytelling in all its forms.
 Alternating narrative vignettes with orchestral preludes recorded by the composer with the Henry Mancini Institute Orchestra, An Open Book is available as an audiobook and e-book with musical tracks.
-Co-presented by Miami cultural mainstay Books & Books, a launch concert at Miami's Adrienne Arsht Center kicks off Mejia’s Latin American tour, which will also include appearances in Ecuador and Uruguay.
+Co-presented by Miami cultural mainstay Books & Books, a launch concert at Miami's Adrienne Arsht Center kicked off Mejia’s Latin American tour, which will also include appearances in Ecuador and Uruguay.

 Hosted by the New World Symphony, excerpts from his set of preludes were recently played by pianist Simone Dinnerstein, accompanied by the Havana Lyceum Orchestra in their first U.S. tour.
 Dinnerstein describes the preludes as “almost a genre of their own.
 Composed to be performed next to spoken text, they create a wonderful cinematic effect, full of vibrant colors and lush melodies.”